Study 1

 Select secondary endpoint:

-Return to normal function was observed at 2 hours vs placebo1
+Return to normal function was observed at 2 hours vs placebo

 Some patients saw a return to normal function in as little as 30 minutes2,4